Zedseayou/www.calumyou.com/content/authors/admin/_index.md

 - Visitors
 ---

 I am a data scientist and economist on Uber's policy team.
-I currently study cancellations in the marketplace and demand shocks in Uber Eats.
+I currently work on marketplace fairness, especially around algorithmic bias and disparate impact in driver deactivation outcomes.
+I previously studied cancellations in the marketplace and demand shocks in Uber Eats.
 Prior to Uber, I worked at Stanford's Center on Food Security and the Environment, doing research on country-scale crop mapping and yield estimation using satellite imagery.
 I have a broad array of interests, ranging from methods topics such as econometrics, machine learning and package design, to domain topics including climate, development and transportation.